 Water and Marine

-• In 2021 soluble reactive phosphorus (SRP) was measured at 93 surveillance rivers across Northern Ireland giving an average concentration of 0.071 mg/l of phosphorus per litre of water.
+- In 2022 Soluble Reactive Phosphorus (SRP) was measured at 93 surveillance rivers across Northern Ireland giving an average concentration of 0.073 mg/l of phosphorus per litre of water.

-• Of the 25 inshore coastal waterbodies delineated in Northern Ireland, 13 (52%) have been assessed at good or better ecological condition.
+- Of the twenty-five inshore coastal waterbodies delineated in Northern Ireland, 13 (52%) have been assessed at good or better ecological condition.

 Notes to editors:

-- This is the fourteenth annual Northern Ireland Environmental Statistics Report.
+- This is the fifteenth annual Northern Ireland Environmental Statistics Report.
 Current and previous reports dating back to 2009 can be accessed from the DAERA website.